delight-im/Knowledge/Life.md

  * "The bitterness of poor quality remains long after the sweetness of low price is forgotten."
 (Unknown)
  * If you can't pay cash, you can't afford it.
  * "[W]ages and income are about what the job is worth, not the individual. [...]
 Your income potential isn't about what you need or what the employer can afford; it's about the value of what you do."
 (Ron Rule)
+ * “Plans are of no particular value, but planning is indispensable.”
+(Dwight D. Eisenhower, 1950) – or – “Plans are worthless, but planning is everything.”
+(Dwight D. Eisenhower, 1957)